Biblical and Theological Studies Department

 “Augustine of Hippo,” in Daniel J. Treier and Walter A. Elwell, eds., Evangelical Dictionary of Theology, 3rd ed.
-(Grand Rapids, MI: Baker Academic).
+(Grand Rapids: Baker Academic).
 Forthcoming.

 “Israel between the Two Cities: Augustine’s Theology of the Jews and Judaism,” Journal of Early Christian Studies.
 Forthcoming.

 “Augustine’s Two Cities Revisited: Contemporary Approaches to De ciuitate Dei,” co-authored with Anthony Dupont, Archive of the History of Philosophy and Social Thought 61 (2016).
 Forthcoming.